by Ian MacFarlane, webmaster of Defending

 March 1860 story of how Captain Peter Cracroft of HMS Niger, acting

-alone, led his 60-strong naval brigade to a decisive victory at Kaipopo Pa at
+alone, led his 60-strong naval brigade to a victory at Kaipopo Pa at

 the battle of Waireka near New Plymouth, New Zealand.
-The overall Chiefs of the
+A few lesser Chiefs of the

 A few days later, Niger accurately bombarded coastal pa